 In all cases, to control functionality we need an intelligent system for tailoring a material’s performance.

 We further seek to discover functionality that has not yet been observed.
 These goals require process-aware models relating materials performance to their properties during and after manufacturing.
-This is only achieveable through the intimate coupling of experiment with theory and simulation to link the spectrum of materials length and time scales—from the electronic through the continuum and to the application or integrated system level.
+This is only achievable through the intimate coupling of experiment with theory and simulation to link the spectrum of materials length and time scales—from the electronic through the continuum and to the application or integrated system level.

 Such insights will not only transform our ability to achieve controlled functionality, but also will allow us to predict and create new materials functionality in previously inaccessible extremes.

-Los Alamos Areas of Leadership in Materials for the Future
+Los Alamos areas of leadership in Materials for the Future

 - Actinide and Correlated Electron Materials